 The CJRS was set up in March 2020 by the Government in response to the COVID-19 virus.
-The scheme has been amended several times since then.
-It was originally intended to run until 31st October 2020, but has been extended to run until 30th April 2021.
+The scheme has been amended and extended several times since then.
+As announced in the Budget on 3rd March 2021, it’s now running until 30th September 2021.

 Coronavirus job retention scheme – how it works

 The key elements are as follows, but for further information, including how to access the scheme, visit this link.

 The CJRS is available to UK employers with a PAYE scheme.
 It provides financial support towards continuing to pay part of employees’ salaries for those who would otherwise have been laid off during this crisis.
 It originally applied to fully furloughed workers who were asked to stop working altogether, but who were kept on the payroll.
 Flexible furlough allowing for part-time working was introduced from 1st July 2020, with pro-rated CJRS financial support for hours not worked.

 Up to 31st July 2020, the CJRS financial support covered up to 80% of salary capped at £2,500.
 It also covered the employer’s National Insurance (NI) contributions and the minimum employer pension contribution of 3% of qualifying earnings required under automatic enrolment.

 Flexible furlough was introduced from 1st July 2020.
 Up to 31st October 2020, this was only available for previously furloughed workers who were returning to work on a part-time basis.